 Moisture trapped in fresh concrete after construction is another source that might be considered internal.
 It might take months, if not years, for a new house to find its footing in its surroundings.

-You can be sure that if your foundation has cracks, water will locate them and find its way into your basement.
+If your foundation has cracks, you can be sure that water will locate them and find its way into your basement.
 Water is sometimes the source of the fractures itself.
 Because of the inadequate drainage in the soil, water can cause foundation fractures.

 If water does not flow away from your foundation and collects against the foundation walls, the pressure might drive the water into the walls, causing fractures.

 Your options will differ depending on the source of the fractures.
-If the fractures are caused by water pressure, fixing your external drainage system should assist in remedying the problem.
+For example, if the fractures are caused by water pressure, fixing your external drainage system should assist in remedying the problem.
 Although the cracks will need repair, address the source of the issue.

 Water diverted toward your house from a neighbor’s land is another typical cause of issues, especially on small lots when the places are close together.
 A frequent cause is an unsatisfactory landscape grading on a neighbor’s property or a roof-line, roof gutter system, or downspout extension that directs water toward your home.

-If you raise attention to the situation tactfully, most neighbors will take steps to rectify it.
-If they are unwilling to repair the problem, they may be legally obliged to do so if they breach area codes.
+If you tactfully raise attention to the situation, most neighbors will take steps to rectify it.
+However, if they are unwilling to repair the problem, they may be legally obliged to do so if they breach area codes.
 A French drain system is one option for water runoff issues.

-To conclude, moisture in the basements is common, and there are numerous causes.
+To conclude, moisture in the basements is common, with numerous causes.
 The above reasons are the most common of them with their possible remedies to fix them once and for all.